Diskmaster/ModernPrecombines/Creating_PRP_patches_for_other_mods.md

 # Creating PRP patches by feeddanoob (ikillyou233 on nexus)
 Hello all welcome to my little tutorial on creating patches for PRP.
-It is suggested to read [command line manual](/Manual.md) as a reference so I do suggest you read that first.
+It is suggested to read [command line manual](/Manual.md) as a reference first.

 ## Prerequisites
 - [F4 Creation Kit Fixes](https://www.nexusmods.com/fallout4/mods/51165) version 1.6.3[^1]